NamDinhRobotics/proSLAM/README.md

 4) press [Backspace] on the input window to toggle between automatic processing and stepwise (press [Space] for stepping) mode

 ---
-5) press [H] to view the available commands for the output windows
+5) press [H] to view the available commands for the output windows (Number keys 1-8)

 ---
 6) press [Esc] to terminate the system prematurely